 docfacto will be launching their tool set onto the Eclipse Market place this week and are keen to engage with new users to help them develop their roadmap, iron out any bugs and talk to developers and companies on their views on solving documentation debt.
 If you are interested in talking to docfacto you can email them at email@example.com.

 Eclipse is an open source community whose projects are focused on providing an extensible development platform and application frameworks for building software.
 Eclipse provides extensible tools and frameworks that span the software development lifecycle, including support for modeling, language development environments for Java, C/C++, PHP and others, testing and performance, business intelligence, rich client applications and embedded development.
 A large, vibrant ecosystem of major technology vendors, innovative start-ups, universities and research institutions and individuals extend, complement and support the Eclipse Platform.

 The Eclipse Foundation is a not-for-profit, member supported corporation that hosts the Eclipse projects.
 Full details of Eclipse and the Eclipse Foundation are available at www.eclipse.org.

 docfacto is developing a set of tools for developers that work together from within their IDE and help eliminate documentation debt (the amount of work required to fix all outstanding documentation issues for a software project).
 The docfacto feature set is making it easier for them to increase the accuracy of code comments, capture white board designs, show real-time examples and add rich content into their comments; improving software quality without affecting developer productivity.

-docfacto for Java toolkit is a fully integrated set of tools that work together specially for developers to take the “too hard” out of documentation without leaving the IDE, help business enrich their documentation and reduce documentation debt.
-If you would like to try our free tool kit you can get it on our download page or try docfacto Links to keep your code and documentation in sync
+docfacto tools have been designed and developed to work seemlessly together to take the “too hard” out of documentation without leaving the IDE, help business enrich their documentation and reduce documentation debt.
+If you would like to try our tool kit you can get it on our download page or try docfacto Links to keep your code and documentation in sync